 Acid Overproduction

-1. Heartburn and Acid Reflux: Excessive acid can flow back into the esophagus, causing discomfort and heartburn.
+- Heartburn and Acid Reflux: Excessive acid can come back into the esophagus and this leads to burning or heart-burning sensations.

 Acid Underproduction